Kenneth Rogoff

 Kenneth Saul Rogoff (born March 22, 1953) is an American economist and chess Grandmaster.

-He is the Thomas D. Cabot Professor of Public Policy and professor of economics at Harvard University.
+He is the Maurits C. Boas Chair of International Economics at Harvard University.
+During the Great Recession, Rogoff was an influential proponent of austerity.

-Early life
+Early life and education

-Rogoff grew up in Rochester, New York.
+Rogoff grew up in a Jewish family in Rochester, New York.
 His father was a professor of radiology at the University of Rochester.

-Rogoff received a BA and MA from Yale University summa cum laude in 1975, and a PhD in Economics from the Massachusetts Institute of Technology in 1980.
+Rogoff received a B.A. and M.A. from Yale University summa cum laude in 1975, and a PhD in Economics from the Massachusetts Institute of Technology in 1980.
+His doctoral dissertation was titled Essays on expectations and exchange-rate volatility (1980).

 Chess

 At sixteen Rogoff dropped out of high school to concentrate on chess.
 At that time he met Bobby Fischer, who was impressed by Rogoff's "self-assured style and his knowing exactly what he wanted over the chessboard".
 He won the United States Junior Championship in 1969 and spent the next several years living primarily in Europe and playing in tournaments there.
 However, at eighteen he made the decision to go to college and pursue a career in economics rather than to become a professional player, although he continued to play and improve for several years afterward.
 Rogoff was awarded the IM title in 1974, and the GM title in 1978.
 He was 3rd in the World Junior Championship of 1971 and finished 2nd in the US Championship of 1975, which doubled as a Zonal competition, a half point behind Walter Browne; this result qualified him for the 1976 Interzonal at Biel where he finished 13–15th.
-In other tournaments, he drew for first at Norristown in 1973 and at Orense in 1976.
+In other tournaments, he tied for first at Norristown in 1973 and at Orense in 1976.
 He has also drawn individual games against former world champions Mikhail Tal and Tigran V. Petrosian.
 In 2012 he drew a blitz game with the world's highest rated player Magnus Carlsen.

 Career

 Early in his career, Rogoff served as an economist at the International Monetary Fund (IMF), and at the Board of Governors of the Federal Reserve System.

 Rogoff was the Charles and Marie Robertson Professor of International Affairs at Princeton University.
+In 1998 he joined the faculty at Harvard University, and later was appointed as the Thomas D. Cabot Professor of Public Policy and Professor of Economics at Harvard.
+He also served as Chief Economist of the International Monetary Fund from 2001–2003.

+He currently is the Maurits C. Boas Chair of International Economics at Harvard.

 In 2002, Rogoff was in the spotlight because of a dispute with Joseph Stiglitz, former chief economist of the World Bank and 2001 Nobel Prize winner.
 After Stiglitz criticized the IMF in his book, Globalization and Its Discontents, Rogoff replied in an open letter.
-He is also a regular contributor to Project Syndicate since 2002.
+He is also a regular contributor to the non-profit media organization Project Syndicate since 2002.